nicolas2192/database_world/README.md

 ## Processing Data

-There are two main different approaches to processing data, OLTP and OLAP.
+There are two main different systems to processing data, OLTP and OLAP.

 |OLTP|OLAP|
 |---|---|